eventhorizon5/skyscraper/readme.txt

 This release is the eighth development relase of the 2.0 series (which is a complete rewrite of the original 1.0 version), and is part of an ongoing effort towards a 2.0 stable release.

-This software requires both the Crystal Space graphics engine library (version 1.4) which can be found at http://www.crystalspace3d.org, and the wxWidgets library (version 2.6.3 or later) which can be found at http://www.wxwidgets.org.
-The Windows packages comes bundled with a custom-patched Crystal Space 1.4 (SVN snapshot) and wxWidgets 2.8.9 runtimes.
-The custom patch for Crystal Space is included and is called cs12-poly3d.patch, which fixes a skybox issue.
+This software requires both the OGRE graphics engine library (version 1.7) which can be found at http://www.ogre3d.org, the Bullet physics engine with some custom patches, available at http://www.skyscrapersim.com/downloads/dev/other_apps/ and the wxWidgets library (version 2.6.3 or later)  which can be found at http://www.wxwidgets.org.

 See the changelog for new features, fixes, and other changes in this release.